herotechcourse/kotlin-lotto-precourse/README.md

 - [x] Determine the prize rank (1st to 5th) and corresponding reward based on the matching numbers.
 - [ ] Compare all user tickets with the winning numbers and print the number of winners per rank, total winnings, and profit rate.
-- [ ] If invalid input is given, throw an `IllegalArgumentException` and re-prompt from the same step.
 - [ ] Only use specific exceptions like `IllegalArgumentException` or `IllegalStateException` (do not use generic `Exception`).